 First, you need to know which questions to write answers to.

 If you’ve been working to improve your website’s SEO, you already have a list of target keywords.
-If not, do keyword research and build a list of keywords that you want to be found for on Google.
-These don't have to be formatted as questions, but they can be.
+If not, do keyword research and build your list of ideal keywords.
+These don’t have to be formatted as questions, but they can be.

 You can probably think of a lot of relevant questions related to your keyword list on your own, but you’ll need the help of a tool at this point to find questions you’ve never thought of.